Teenager Mikey Sayers nets late winner for Millwey Rise Reserves

 Millwey Rise second team were severely depleted with no fewer than eight regular team members called up to help the club’s first team and so their 3-2 win at Honiton thirds really was a result to savour for all concerned, writes Dick Sturch.

-The first half saw one more goal and it cam when Matt Rockett bundled a corner kick across the line to send Millwey into the break with a 2-1 advantage.
+The first half saw one more goal and it came when Matt Rockett bundled a corner kick across the line to send Millwey into the break with a 2-1 advantage.

 Honiton levelled for the second time midway through the second half.
 However, it was no more than Rise deserved when, with five minutes remaining, 16-year-old Mikey Sayers netted what proved to be the winner.